-This scenario presented itself earlier in the week, when a snowmobiler traveling through fields in rural Amboy, Illinois found a dead buck and put in a request for a salvage tag.
+This scenario presented itself back in 2016, when a snowmobiler traveling through fields in rural Amboy, Illinois found a dead buck and put in a request for a salvage tag.

-Illinios Department of Natural Resources Conservation Police arrived on scene, and after an investigation by CPO Teas and CPO Beltran, it was determined that poaching did not take place and the person who found it was ultimately awarded it.
+Illinois Department of Natural Resources Conservation Police arrived on scene, and after an investigation by CPO Teas and CPO Beltran, it was determined that poaching did not take place and the person who found it was ultimately awarded the deer.